CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Introduction

 \section{Introduction}

 3D perception facilitates spatial applications such as autonomous driving.
 The autonomous system, on which these applications are deployed, are typically equipped with multiple sensors including visual ones like cameras that produce RGB images, and range sensors like LiDAR (Light-Detection-And-Ranging) that generate point clouds.
-Fusion of these two modalities \cite{bevfusion_baseline, bevfusion_new, deepfusion, multifusion, voxelfusion, sensorfusion, fusion_3d_object_detection} have generally improved over use of a single modality, e.g., camera \cite{mono3d_1, mono3d_2, mono3d_3, mono3d_4, mono3d_5, mono3d_6} or LiDAR \cite{pointrcnn, second, pv-rcnn++, centerpoint, sst, transfusion} separately, in 3D perception performance.
+Fusion of these two modalities~\citep{bevfusion_baseline, bevfusion_new, deepfusion, multifusion, voxelfusion, sensorfusion, fusion_3d_object_detection} have generally improved over use of a single modality, e.g., camera~\citep{mono3d_1, mono3d_2, mono3d_3, mono3d_4, mono3d_5, mono3d_6} or LiDAR~\citep{pointrcnn, second, pv-rcnn++, centerpoint, sst, transfusion} separately, in 3D perception performance.

 However, training multimodal 3D perception models is expensive as labeling in 3D space is notoriously time-and-energy-consuming.
 Unsupervised 3D representation learning, which pre-trains backbones without any label and fine-tuned the pre-trained weight for downstream performance improvement, has shown the potential to alleviate the labeling burden in 3D perception.
-Amongst the many unsupervised 3D pre-training methods \cite{gcc3d, strl, co3, gdmae, mvjar, ponder, ponderv2, unipad}, use of mask auto-encoding (reconstruction) and differntiable rendering has emerged as the most performant.
-However, encoding and processing high-dimensional multi-modal data (images and point clouds) is computationally expensive: If one were to pre-train using all points and pixels within the point cloud and image, respectively, even the most advanced GPU to date (H100) is only able to hold a batch size of 1.
-Therefore, existing methods, e.g., UniPad \cite{unipad}, has conventionally pre-trained each modality separately.
-While the two modalities are complementary (semantics from image, and structure from point clouds), current methods are unable to exploit their mutual benefits during pre-training.
+Amongst the many unsupervised 3D pre-training methods~\citep{gcc3d, strl, co3, gdmae, mvjar, ponder, ponderv2, unipad}, use of mask auto-encoding (reconstruction) and differntiable rendering has emerged as the most performant.
+However, encoding and processing high-dimensional multi-modal data (images and point clouds) is computationally expensive: If one were to pre-train using all points and pixels within the point cloud and image, even the most advanced GPU to date is only able to hold a batch size of 1.
+Therefore, existing methods, e.g., UniPad~\citep{unipad}, has conventionally pre-trained each modality separately.
+The limitation of separate pre-training is that each encoder is restricted to its own modality.
+Recovering 3D information from images is an ill-posed problem; point clouds provide geometry cues but lack higher-level semantics.